hu-macsy/simexpal/docs/user_guide.rst

    :caption: Example of experiments.yml file

 The structure of this file will be better explained later in the guide.
-At this point, your "project" directory looks like this:
+At this point, our ``sorting`` directory looks like this:
 ::

-   project
+   sorting
    ├── sort.py
    ├── experiments.yml
    └── instances
        └── random_500.list

-After having completed this steps, you can start using simexpal to run your experiments.
+After having completed this steps, we can start using simexpal to run our experiments.
 A complete list of experiments and their status can be seen by:

 .. code-block:: bash